 An Indiana Tragedy Could Have Been Avoided with Operative IQ

-After a respiratory issue surfaced 25 days after Richard Hall’s, 70, open surgery, Prompt Ambulance Service was called to transport Hall the two hours from Mishawaka, Ind. to Loyola, a city outside of Chicago.
+After a respiratory issue surfaced 25 days after Richard Hall’s (70) open surgery, Prompt Ambulance Service was called to transport Hall the two hours from Mishawaka, indiana, to Loyola, a city outside of Chicago.
 Hall’s wife, Dona Hall, rode with her husband in the ambulance giving her a firsthand account of the event.

 According to allegations from Dona Hall, while en route medics realized they did not have sufficient oxygen to sustain adequate patient care for the duration of the transport.
-The ambulance made it to LaPorte, Ind. where it reportedly took 45 minutes to receive the additional oxygen.
-The duration of Hall’s depleted oxygen level is unknown, however after the detour the status of the call changed from transport to emergency.
+The ambulance made it to LaPorte, Indiana where it reportedly took 45 minutes to receive the additional oxygen.
+The duration of Hall’s depleted oxygen level is unknown.
+However after the detour, the status of the call changed from transport to emergency.
 On arrival to Loyola Medical Center, doctors informed Dona Hall that her husband had been oxygen deprived and the probability of her husband becoming brain dead if he had another heart attack.
 They asked her if she wanted him brought back if such an event occurred.
 Hall filed a formal complaint with Indiana Emergency Medical Services Commission following her husband’s death.

 Read the original article by Mark Peterson of WNDU.com

 < a href=”: http://www.wndu.com/home/headlines/Ambulance-had-to-stop-for-oxygen-during-patient-transport-274812951.html”>”target=”_blank”>